Lac-Notre-Dame-Usher-Lake-Association/lacnotredame.github.io/index.md

 * [2025 results highlights and all water data back to 2004](/water/qualityreports/) and a 2014 study of the Lake ecosystem by ABV-7
 * [Map of lake with water testing locations](/map/maps/)
-* Association membership fees and donations fund the water testing.
+* Association membership fees and donations fund the water testing. - Les cotisations d'adhésion et les dons financent les tests d'eau.

 ### [Protect the clean water we enjoy](/water/keepclean/)